rakieb/barcode-reader-flutter-samples/guide-scan-barcodes-ready-to-use-component.md

 ```

 You can call the above function anywhere (e.g., when the app starts, on a button click, etc.) to achieve the effect:
-open a barcode scanning interface, and after scanning is complete (with `BarcodeScanConfig.scanningMode` determining whether a single barcode or multiple barcodes are captured),
+open a barcode scanning interface, and after scanning is complete (with `BarcodeScannerConfig.scanningMode` determining whether a single barcode or multiple barcodes are captured),
 close the interface and return the result.
 Following is the simplest example of how to use the `_launchBarcodeScanner` function:

 ```dart